Diabolik: Ginko Attacks!

 2022 Italian film by the Manetti Bros.

 Diabolik: Ginko Attacks!
 (Diabolik – Ginko all'attacco!) is a 2022 Italian crime action film directed by the Manetti Bros. and based on the 1968 Diabolik comic strip Ginko all'attacco by Angela and Luciana Giussani.
-It received a theatrical release in Italy on 17 November 2022.
+Its theatrical release was in Italy on 17 November 2022.
 It is the sequel of the 2021 film Diabolik, and was followed by the 2023 film Diabolik: Who Are You?.

-Premise
+Plot

 Diabolik and Eva Kant team up against Inspector Ginko.